Yogesh19921/GenSky/README.md

        1. Get rid of unnecessary features from your dataset like flow or source port, destination port etc.
        2. Convert every feature to numerical fields.
 Eg. tcp-1 , udp-2, Anomalies- 1, normal traffic -2.
           Use your own imagination.
 Refer to already provided dataset for hints.

+### Running the Genetic Program on a dataset
+       1. After you have preprocessed, put all the datasets in the datasets folder.
+       2. The program is multithreaded, so it will simultaneously process all the datasets.
+          It might take long, if the dataset is huge like ISOT dataset.
+       3. Find the results in the output folder with corresponding file names.
+          Result looks something like this.
  ![picture alt](http://i.imgur.com/vebo1Qv.png )